timephy/focustime-electron/README.md

-# focustime
+# Focustime

-An electron app to set a focus timer.
+A system tray app to set a timer.

+Built with electron. :electron:

 ## How to run